layer6ai-labs/dgm_geometry/README.md

 # DGM Geometry

+🚧 The code is currently undergoing major updates to improve readability.
+While you can still reproduce the experiments, feel free to reach out to hamid@layer6.ai with any questions or inquiries.

 Here, we study how the geometry of deep generative models (DGMs) can inform our understanding of phenomena like the likelihood out-of-distribution paradox.
 In tandem and as a supplement to these topics, we also study algorithms for local intrinsic dimension (LID) estimation of datapoints.

 ## Installation